Surprised by Crowds in Our Special Place

 The descent to Gunsight Lake was nicer.
 Other than a fresh hatch of gnats, we had this serene basin all to ourselves while David caught a fish for dinner; Tin Cup Lake over the next rise was equally desolate.

-We followed some of our 1981 route “backwards”, climbing from Island Lake (in Boulder Chain) over ridge, dropping into Upper Boulder Chain lakes and then over Windy Devil to Quiet Lakes Basin.
+We followed some of our 1981 route “backward,” climbing from Island Lake (in Boulder Chain) over ridge, dropping into Upper Boulder Chain Lakes and then over Windy Devil to Quiet Lakes Basin.
 However, we found little of the trail we remembered between the two big basins; we slid our way down a precarious chimney.
-We also found thec ridge route (above Quiet Lakes/ Four Lakes basins) we’d followed over Patterson in 1981 to be much more precarious; we dropped into Upper Chamberlain instead of crossing the peak.
+We also found the ridge route (above Quiet Lake/Four Lakes basins) we’d followed over Patterson in 1981 to be much more precarious; we dropped into Upper Chamberlain instead of crossing the peak.

 I took evening jaunt around lakes, meeting an angler and a cheery young woman trailed by tired mom and barking dog—they camped across lake from us.
 Next morning, I saw the angler’s tent above Lower Chamberlain, and a large horse camp on the other side.

 Later we found an outfitter camp on Little Boulder Creek with canvas tents open, clean, and ready for summer.
-White Cloud Outfitters owned camp; and perhaps packed in the group I saw on Chamberlain Lake.
-(The Forest Service’s wilderness plan will allow two camps and five outfitters that pre-dated wilderness designation).
+White Cloud Outfitters owned camp and perhaps packed in the group I saw on Chamberlain Lake.
+(Forest Service’s wilderness plan will allow two camps and five outfitters that predated wilderness designation).

-On a clear cold morning I dropped to Big Boulder Creek to meet four backpackers starting up the basin.
+On a clear cold morning, I dropped to Big Boulder Creek to meet four backpackers starting up the basin.
 I welcomed the bridge across the roaring creek.
-After circling around Livingston Mill—built in 1924 built including neat rows of miner cabins for lead-silver-zinc operation up Jim Creek (that became hazardous waste cleanup site in 2008), we came to trailhead where 24 vehicles were parked.
+After circling around Livingston Mill—built in 1924 with neat rows of miner cabins for lead-silver-zinc operation up Jim Creek (which became hazardous waste cleanup site), we came to trailhead where 24 vehicles were parked.

 We took Railroad Ridge Road past Livingston.
 Old cars, no one in sight, and buildings and roofs with “TRUMP” painted in large block letters.
 We skipped the side road through privately owned site and remnants of cleanup.
-(A friend of ours later interviewed the owner and found him quite interesting along with his larger “TRUMP” sign painted on rocks within cleanup-site, visible only from the air or high vantage point.)
+(A friend of ours later interviewed the Livingston Mill owner on a trek and found him quite interesting.)

 Wilderness Designation

 Is wilderness status drawing more White Clouds visitors?
-I asked SNRA’s Ed Cannady about this in 2017 before his 2019 retirement (link may be slow to load but nice photos).
-He said anecdotal evidence shows more people came in 2016 (the Act was passed in late 2015); also record numbers visited Sawtooth Lake, Fourth of July Lake, Railroad Ridge, and other areas around White Clouds in August 2017—but likely more influenced by good location to view the total solar eclipse.
+I asked SNRA’s Ed Cannady about this in 2017 before his 2019 retirement.
+He said anecdotal evidence shows more people came in 2016 (the Act was passed in late 2015); also record numbers visited Sawtooth Lake, Fourth of July Lake, Railroad Ridge, and other areas around White Clouds in August 2017—but likely more influenced by total solar eclipse viewing potential.

 “The (Idaho) wilderness act got a lot of publicity because it was sponsored by a Republican Senator and passed by a Republican Congress,” Cannady noted.
 “I call it the ‘new car effect.’
 A few people will come and check it out, then the new car smell will wear off.”

-The excellent design of Livingston Mill-Castle Divide Trail has minimized environmental impact on sections outside wilderness.
+Excellent design of Livingston Mill-Castle Divide Trail has minimized environmental impact on sections outside wilderness.
 But a spaghetti system of eroded social trails is growing.
-In response to growing public use for off-trail peak bagging and lake basin hopping, the Forest Service could minimize impacts by at least putting cairns on the pass routes to channel people (and perhaps wildlife) to a single route.
+In response to growing public use for off-trail peak bagging and lake basin hopping, Forest Service could minimize impacts by at least putting cairns on pass routes to channel people (and perhaps wildlife) to a single route.

 show less